ManushiM/InfoVis2016_Manushi/README.md

 # InfoVis2016_Manushi
-For the Information Visualization class taken in Summer 2016 at NYU
+For the Information Visualization class taken in Spring 2016 at NYU